syt1298/Covid19-dashboard/README.md

-# Covid19-dashboard using pythona nd Django
+# Covid19-dashboard using python and Django

 ## Introduction